Bacterial arthritis is infectious arthritis caused by the invasion of the joint space by bacteriae.

 Intravenous vancomycin should be given if methicillin-resistant S. aureus is a possibility.
 In addition, an aminoglycoside should be given to intravenous drug users or other patients in whom Pseudomonas aeruginosa may be the responsible agent.

-Definitive therapy is based on the identify and antibiotic susceptibility of the bacteria isolated in culture.
+Definitive therapy is based on the identity and antibiotic susceptibility of the bacteria isolated in culture.

-Drainage of pus and necrotic debris from the infected joint is required for a favorable outcome.
-Needle aspiration, arthroscopic drainage and lavage may be employed initially.
+Needle aspiration, arthroscopic drainage, and lavage may be employed initially.

 In some cases, open joint drainage or arthrotomy is necessary to remove loculations and debride infected synovium, cartilage, or bone